nirmata/kyverno-mcp/README.md

 Display all policy violations and errors from Kyverno `PolicyReport` (namespaced) and `ClusterPolicyReport` (cluster-wide) resources.

-If Kyverno is not installed in the active cluster, this tool instead returns a short set of Helm commands that you can run to install the Kyverno controller and its default policy packs.
+If Kyverno is not installed in the active cluster, this tool instead returns a short set of Helm commands that you can run to install the Kyverno controller and its default policy sets.

 **Parameters:**
 - `namespace` (string, optional): Namespace whose `PolicyReports` should be returned (default: `default`).
 Cluster-wide `ClusterPolicyReports` are always included regardless of the value.